-The results of operations for the first three months of 2007 include Froptix' operating results for the full three month period, and Acuity's operating results subsequent to March 27, 2007.
-As a result of the reverse merger, historical comparative results are those of Froptix.
-Froptix was incorporated on June 23, 2006 and as a result, did not have operations for the first quarter of 2006.
+The results of operations for the first six months of 2007 include Froptix' operating results for the full six month period, and Acuity's operating results subsequent to March 27, 2007.
+As a result of the reverse merger, historical comparative results are those of Froptix only.
+Froptix was incorporated on June 23, 2006 and as a result, did not have significant operations for most of the first six months of 2006.

-General and Administrative Expense.
-General and administrative expense for the first three months of 2007 was \$0.1 million.
+Selling, General and Administrative Expense.
+General and administrative expense for the first six months of 2007 was \$5.4 million.
 General and administrative expense primarily included personnel costs, including stock-based compensation and professional fees.
 During 2007, we anticipate general and administrative expense to increase to reflect the costs of being an operating public company.
+We incurred costs related to building a commercial infrastructure during the thee months ended June 30, 2007 in preparation of the acquisition of OTI.

 Research and Development Expense.
-Research and development expense for the first three months of 2007 was \$6.1 million.
-Research and development expense primarily related to personnel costs, including stock-based compensation.
+Research and development expense for the first six months of 2007 was \$11.5 million.
+Research and development expense primarily related to personnel costs, including stock-based compensation as well as costs related to the initiation of the Phase III clinical trial for bevasiranib.

 Research and development expense during 2007 will primarily relate to our bevasiranib program including costs to prepare for our Phase III clinical study for bevasiranib.
-We anticipate beginning enrollment of our Phase III clinical trial for bevasiranib during the third or fourth quarter of 2007.
-We expect the total cost of this trial to be approximately \$18 million to \$20 million, although this estimate could vary significantly as the Phase III clinical trial commences.
+We initiated enrollment of our Phase III clinical trial for bevasiranib in July 2007.
+We expect the total cost of this trial to be approximately \$25 million, although this estimate could vary significantly as the Phase III clinical trial progresses.

 Write-off of Acquired In-Process Research and Development.
 On March 27, 2007, we acquired Acuity in a stock for stock transaction.
 We valued our common stock issued to Acuity shareholders at the average closing price of the common stock on the date of the transaction and two days prior to the transaction.
-We recorded the assets and liabilities at fair value, and as a result, we recorded acquired in-process research and development and recorded a charge of \$243.8 million, or \$3.77 per share.
+We recorded the assets and liabilities at fair value, and as a result, we recorded acquired in-process research and development expense and recorded a charge of \$243.8 million.

 Other Income and Expenses.
-Other expense was \$12 thousand, net of \$5 thousand of interest income.
-Other income primarily consists of interest earned on our cash and cash equivalents and interest expense reflects the interest incurred during the period from March 27, 2007 through March 31, 2007 on the debt we assumed from Acuity as part of the merger.
+Other expense was \$0.2 million, net of \$0.1 million of interest income.
+Other income primarily consists of interest earned on our cash and cash equivalents and interest expense reflects the interest incurred during the period from March 27, 2007 through March 31, 2007 on the debt we assumed from Acuity as part of the Mergers.

-LIOUIDITY AND CAPITAL RESOURCES
+LIQUIDITY AND CAPITAL RESOURCES

-At March 31, 2007, we had cash and cash equivalents of approximately \$17.1 million.
-Cash used in operations primarily related to vendor payments.
+At June 30, 2007, we had cash and cash equivalents of approximately \$6.2 million.
+Cash used in operations primarily related to payments of liabilities assumed and or incurred as part of the Mergers.
 Since our inception, we have not generated revenue and our primary source of cash has been from the private placement of stock and through credit facilities available to us.